Wednesday, 30 March 2016

 Peel the potatoes and the pointed gourds, the latter keep gap and peel.
 Cut the pointed gourd half, the potatoes into four pieces.

-Add the potato pieces first.
-Coat very well with the spice mix.
-Add 1 cup water and cover cook for 3 minutes.
+Add the fried potato pieces at first.
+Coat well with the spice mix.
+Add 1 cup of water and cover cook for 3 minutes.

-It is to be served with steaming hot rice.
+It is to be served with hot steamed rice.
 On that day, we also had "palong shaak er ghonto & radhuni phoron tomato dal" alongside!

 BADHAKOPI CHINGRIR GHONTO / CABBAGE WITH PRAWNS